thephpleague/url/dev-master/components/overview.md

 //PHP Fatal Error Host and URL do not share the same interface
 ~~~

-<p class="message-warning">Only components objects can be compared with each other, any other object or type will result in a Fatal error.</p>
+<p class="message-warning">Only Url parts objects can be compared with each others, any other object or type will result in a PHP Fatal Error.</p>

 ## Component modification